-- In Numba 0.54: inspect_ptx() will be deprecated. - In Numba 0.55: inspect_ptx() will be removed.
+- In Numba 0.54: inspect\ptx() was deprecated. - In Numba 0.55: inspect\ptx() was removed.

-2.10.8 Deprecation of eager compilation of CUDA device functions
+2.10.5 Deprecation of eager compilation of CUDA device functions

 In future versions of Numba, the device kwarg to the @cuda.jit decorator will be obviated, and whether a device function or global kernel is compiled will be inferred from the context.
-With respect to kernel / device functions and lazy / eager compilation, four cases are presently handled:
+With respect to kernel / device functions and lazy / eager compilation, four cases were handled: